Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Discuss a vehicle procurement brief

-Send vehicle type, quantity, destination, intended use, preferred timeline, and any required body configuration.
+Send vehicle type, quantity, Port Harcourt/Rivers State, Abuja/FCT, or other Nigerian destination, intended use, preferred timeline, and any required body configuration.